sophieemessing/resume/README.md

 **The School of the Art Institute of Chicago** <br> Chicago, IL | 2011 - 2020
-* BFA in fine art, printmaking and graphic design
+* BFA in Fine Art, Printmaking and Visual Communications

 ---
 ### Professional Experience